HashNotAdam/blog/content/blog/009-cards-against-isolation-base-styles.md

 <%= stylesheet_pack_tag "application" %>
 ```

-Tailwind should now be running but we should test to make sure.
+Tailwind should now be integrated but we should test to make sure.
 Load your
 landing page in the browser (`http://localhost:3000`).
 Make sure you have the
 Rails server running in a terminal tab (`rails s`).